CNC machines: a complete guide

 by Duncan Geddes

 A computer converts a design produced by computer-aided design software (CAD) into numbers.
 These numbers represent three-dimensional coordinates in space and direct the movement cutter or other tool.

-CNC machines combine a motorized manoeuvrable tool and a motorized manoeuvrable platform, which are both controlled by a computer.
+CNC machines combine a motorised manoeuvrable tool and a motorised manoeuvrable platform, which are both controlled by a computer.
 In this way, the computer controls the cutting and shaping of the material.
 By following the coded instructions, it can machine an object without a manual operator.

 Types of CNC machine